 Ever tried to fall asleep, but decided to take a random online quiz to find out what Disney princess you are?
 You can thank your restless, poorly trained mind for that.
 A restless mind costs so much time, energy, and sleep, which in turn worsens your mental health even more.
 Before you know it, you’re in a vicious cycle.
 Meditation techniques like mindfulness meditation aim to reign in restless thoughts and improve your focus.

 Mindfulness meditation focuses your mind on the present moment by letting go of fleeting thoughts or emotions.
 The simplest way to do this is to spend a few minutes focusing on nothing but your breathing.
 Here is a simple guide to mindfulness meditation through breathing:

 If you still find mindfulness meditation difficult, you can try a mindfulness app to guide you.
+Or consider meditating with a group of friends!
 Research studies show that even 10 minutes of meditation changes the brain and improves cognitive functions like memory.

 Countless surveys and research studies show that a poor work-life balance is a major cause of stress.
 Things like workplace politics and overworking are leading causes of workplace stress.
 So, achieving a healthy work-life balance is key to better mental health.

 There are many tips and tricks to maintaining a healthy work-life balance.
 For example, knowing how to delegate work, learning how to make a schedule, and making time for loved ones are all key strategies for this.
 You can also take up new hobbies that enrich both yourself and the community, by giving back, for example.
 Try giving back in the form of volunteering, donating old clothes, or being a mentor.